-The establishment answer is, of course, the former: Newt would be much worse.
-Haunted by memories of Gingrich’s role in the 1998 midterm debacle, GOP strategists too nervous to be named in news articles say they would regard a Newt nomination not only as a blown opportunity to dethrone Obama but as a looming “down ballot disaster” for the party.
-Former Senator Bob Dole went public with this concern, declaring, "If Gingrich is the nominee it will have an adverse impact on Republican candidates running for county, state and federal offices."
-Many rank and file Republicans either don't agree or don't care, with a January 26 Wall Street Journal/NBC News poll finding GOP voters nationwide preferring Gingrich to Romney by a nine point margin (37-28 percent, respectively).
-Florida voters seem finally to be harkening to the words of establishment scolds, with Romney surging ahead in the polls in the weekend before the vote.
-But as McCain strategist Steve Schmidt remarked on MSNBC, “[I]f Newt Gingrich is able to win the Florida primary, you will see a panic and a meltdown of the Republican establishment that is beyond my ability to articulate in the English language.”
+The establishment conclusion was, of course, the former: Newt would be much worse.
+Haunted by memories of Gingrich’s role in the 1998 midterm debacle, GOP strategists too nervous to be named in news articles said they would regard a Newt nomination as a looming down-ballot disaster for the party.
+Former Senator Bob Dole went public with this concern, declaring, “If Gingrich is the nominee, it will have an adverse impact on Republican candidates running for county, state, and federal offices.”
+Former McCain strategist Steve Schmidt remarked that a Gingrich win in Florida would trigger “a panic and a meltdown of the Republican establishment that is beyond my ability to articulate in the English language.”

-It’s astonishing that a party with nearly limitless financial resources has such paltry human resources.
-New York Times columnist Ross Douthat recently wrote a column titled, “A Good Candidate is Hard to Find,” in which he did his best to come up with excuses for this sorry state of affairs: “The problem, perhaps, is that a successful presidential campaign calls on a trio of talents that only rarely overlap.
+Wherever they’ve stood on the Newt-Mitt divide, most conservative commentators seemed to wish for a way out of their lesser-evil dilemma.
+Long after they should have given up hope, they were casting longing glances at Mitch Daniels and Chris Christie.
+It is astonishing that a party with nearly limitless financial resources has such paltry human resources.
+New York Times columnist Ross Douthat wrote a column titled “A Good Candidate Is Hard to Find,” in which he did his best to come up with excuses for this sorry state of affairs: “The problem, perhaps, is that a successful presidential campaign calls on a trio of talents that only rarely overlap.
 Being a master politician in a mass democracy, in this sense, is a bit like being a brilliant filmmaker who’s somehow also a great economist, or a Nobel-winning scientist who writes best-selling novels on the side.”
-Which is, at best, a generous metaphor to use in reference to the two candidates leading the Republican pack today.
+Which is, at best, a generous metaphor to use in reference to the two candidates leading the Republican pack.
 It also evades the key issue, which is that the party has lurched so far to the right that a candidate like Romney, with some moderate positions on his record, must become a shape-shifter to survive the primary, leaving him badly compromised for the general election.

-Robert Reich warns that they should be careful what they hope for.
-“No responsible Democrat should be pleased at the prospect that Gingrich could get the GOP Nomination.
-The future of America is too important to accept even a small risk of a Gingrich presidency,” which he puts at 10 percent, versus 49 percent for Romney.
+This all naturally delights the Democrats, who are gleeful that Gingrich has relied on liberal sources like ThinkProgress to saddle Romney with the mantle of the One Percent Candidate, and who salivated at the thought that Gingrich could be the GOP nominee.
+On his blog, Robert Reich warned that they should be careful what they hope for.
+“No responsible Democrat should be pleased at the prospect that Gingrich could get the GOP nomination.
+The future of America is too important to accept even a small risk of a Gingrich presidency.”